nnewton/efk-stack-helm/README.md

-# EFK Helm Chart
+# EFK Helm Chart Based on Elastic-Stack

 This chart installs an elasticsearch cluster with kibana and fluentd by default.
+Based on stable/elastic-stack.

 ## Prerequisites Details